cunnie/writings/i_am_become_forever.md

 "I'd like to ask you about something you said earlier — should I worry about Gates?
 Will he harm us."

-"Gates is not a «he»".
+"Gates is not a 'he'".

 "Gates didn't sound like a woman."